Have you recently received a City of Whitehorse parking, animal or Local Law fine?

 Step 1.
 Make sure the fine was issued by Whitehorse City Council.

-A Whitehorse City Council fine will have the City of Whitehorse horse head logo printed on it.
-If the fine does not have the City of Whitehorse logo, you need to apply for a review by the issuing authority.
+A Whitehorse City Council fine will have the City of Whitehorse or Whitehorse City Council horse head logo printed on it.
+If the fine does not have the horse head logo, you need to apply for a review by the company that issued the fine.

 Your fine may have been issued by a private car park company operating in Whitehorse, or you may have received a fine from a neighbouring Council or other government agency such as the Department of Transport which has towing companies that tow and impound vehicles parked in clearway zones during clearway times.